SANTA MONICA, Calif.(BUSINESS WIRE)

-The Call of Duty Endowment is a non-profit, public benefit corporation conceived by Bobby Kotick, CEO of Activision Blizzard.
-The Endowment seeks to help organizations that provide job placement services for veterans.
+The Call of Duty Endowment is a non-profit organization founded by Bobby Kotick, CEO of Activision Blizzard.
+The organization seeks to help veterans find highquality careers by supporting groups that prepare them for the job market and by raising awareness of the value vets bring to the workplace.
 For more information about the Call of Duty Endowment, please visit www.callofdutyendowment.org.

 ACTIVISION and CALL OF DUTY are trademarks of Activision Publishing, Inc. All other trademarks and trade names are the properties of their respective owners.

 Lauren Condoluci, 212.843.8493